surlebeat/demeter-discord-bot/README.md

  - Reward directly or via proposal your most active members
  - Giveaway weighted by reputation or not
  - Mute a member via vote
+ - Help Proof of Humanity candidates to find a voucher
  - Everything is saved on IPFS
  - Everything is customizable via a command on the Discord